bugfishtm/bugfish-cms/docs/mkdocs/docs/folders.md

 | **_store/hub_fetch_latest.php** | API to fetch the latest bugfishHUB software version. |
 | **_store/hub_fetch_download.php** | API to fetch deployed Hub modules. |
 | **_store/module_fetch_all.php** | API to fetch all deployed store modules. |

+## cfg_ruleset_sample.php
+Sample configuration file for developers to modify CMS settings.
+Rename to `cfg_ruleset.php` to apply changes.
+Check the file for configuration parameters.

+## index.php
+Main index file to initialize the CMS and load the current website section.

+## .htaccess
+Automatically created file for server configuration.
+Changes to this file will be persistent and include explanations for usable configurations.

+## updater.php
+Script for deploying site mode build updates.
+Further details can be found in the documentation.
+## developer.php
+Files for developers to control site functionalities during development.
+More details are available in the documentation.

+## settings.php
+ Created after a successful installation using `installer.php` or by manually editing and renaming `settings_sample.php`.

+## robots.txt
+Automatically created file for managing search engine robots.
+Changes to this file will be persistent.
+## settings_sample.php
+Sample settings file used if the installer fails to create `settings.php`.
+Manual changes are not required if using the default installer.
+## installer.php

+Installation script to set up the CMS on the web server and create the `settings.php` file if it does not exist.